doolanshire/Combat-Models/instructions1921/README.md

 **secondary\_guns.csv**: containing information on secondary guns (6 in XII, 6 in VII, 5.5 in, 4 in IX, 4 in VII).

-The *interpolated* versions of each data file have two additional columns.
-These columns contain the terms needed for each gun to calculate hit chances at arbitrary ranges using a logarithmic regression model.
+The *interpolated* versions of each data file have three additional columns.
+These columns contain the terms needed for each gun to calculate hit chances at arbitrary ranges using a polynomial regression model.

 ## To do
 * Fix the *salvo size* parameter to represent the ratio of guns firing rather than an absolute number.
 The latter does not make a lot of sense when handling groups of different ship classes.
 * Implement functions to read and parse ship data from external files.
 * Design and implement engagement input files – essentially order of battle and fire events for each side.
-* Add an option to define hit rates using an interpolation function (with the terms calculated through *interpolate.py*) rather than tabular data.